-Criminal justice clients typically need substance abuse rehabilitation due to problems with addiction.
-Due to the nature of the criminal justice system, there are distinct steps and guidelines that must be completed in order to be accepted into a criminal justice drug rehabilitation program or recovery program.
-The first step is to figure out the criminal justice clients eligibility.
-This step is completed by a panel of officials who determine how much and what type of drug or alcohol is necessary.
-Often, the criminal justice clients receive their drug and alcohol rehabilitation while they are incarcerated.
-For optimum results, they are encouraged, if not strictly directed, to continue their recovery process once they leave jail and enroll in a sober living home or a long-term residential transitional living program.
+Criminal justice clients often need drug or alcohol treatment due to problems with drug or alcohol addiction.
+Due to the nature of the criminal justice system, there are distinct steps and guidelines that must be performed in order to be accepted into a criminal justice drug treatment program or recovery program.
+The first step is to establish the criminal justice clients eligibility.
+This step is completed by a panel of officials who determine how much and what type of substance abuse [[[rehabilitation is necessary.
+Often, the criminal justice clients receive their drug rehabilitation while they are incarcerated.
+For optimum results, they are encouraged, if not strictly directed, to continue their recovery process once they leave jail and enroll in sober living or a therapeutic community.

-Drug addiction and alcoholism can effect many older Americans and seniors, and this issue continues to grow as each year passes.
-Seniors who are covered through the Medicare program, an insurance program funded through the federal government for Americans in this age bracket, can use their benefits to receive treatment services for addiction at a wide variety of drug and alcohol rehabilitation programs around the country.
-Medicare covers both inpatient and outpatient rehab facilities, and seniors who wish to receive help can consult with their primary care physician to choose a rehab program covered by Medicare which would be suitable for them.
+Drug addiction and alcoholism can effect many older Americans and seniors, and this problem is projected to only worsen in the coming years.
+Seniors who are covered through the Medicare program, an insurance program funded through the federal government for Americans in this age bracket, can use their benefits to receive treatment services for substance abuse at a variety of substance abuse rehab facilities around the country.
+Medicare covers both inpatient and outpatient treatment programs, and seniors who are in need of treatment can consult with their primary care physician to choose a rehab program covered by Medicare which would be suitable for them.